-- Maintain your operative dressing until the third post-operative day. - It is normal for the shoulder to swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, replace with a new dressing. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply Band-Aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - Keep the wound dry until the sutures are removed by using waterproof band-aids.
-After suture removal, the wound may get wet in the shower.
+- Maintain your operative dressing, loosen bandage if swelling of the hand occurs. - Remove surgical dressing on the seventh post-operative day if minimal drainage is present, apply Band-Aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - You can get your wound wet in the shower on the after suture removal.
 NO immersion in a bath until given approval by our office.